-- The ISD eligibility worker determines eligibility and screens the participant for E&T eligibility and determine if the participant wishes to volunteer. - If the individual wishes to volunteer, the ISD eligibility worker creates the referral in ASPEN (HSDs eligibility system) which generates a referral to be sent to Equus via WorkPath (Provider's system used for tracking purposes and maintaining case management). - Once the referral is received by Equus, Equus completes the orientation, assessment, employment plan and if the participant will be placed in the education component, the Provider completes the referral to the appropriate college.
+- The ISD eligibility worker determines eligibility and screens the participant for E&T eligibility and determine if the participant wishes to volunteer. - If the individual wishes to volunteer, the ISD eligibility worker creates the referral in ASPEN (HSDs eligibility system) which generates a referral to be sent to the Provider via WorkPath (Provider's system used for tracking purposes and maintaining case management). - Once the referral is received by the Provider, the Provider completes the orientation, assessment, employment plan and if the participant will be placed in the education component, the Provider completes the referral to the appropriate college.